tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

-If the tickets are not self-contained but rather are database keys, and the corresponding PSKs are deleted upon use, then connections established using PSKs enjoy not only anti-replay protection, but also forward secrecy.
+If the tickets are not self-contained but rather are database keys, and the corresponding PSKs are deleted upon use, then connections established using PSKs enjoy not only anti-replay protection, but also forward secrecy once all copies of the PSK from the database entry have been deleted.
 This mechanism also improves security for PSK usage when PSK is used without (EC)DHE.